- Home

 Although the pre-qualification swim exam is in a pool, it is still expected to be a good ocean swimmer at the start of the Lifeguard Academy.
 Ocean swimming is very different than pool swimming, so practicing in the ocean, as well, is a must.
 When you train in the ocean, remember to ask a lifeguard about the ocean conditions and possible hazards.

-Once you have applied for the Ocean Rescue Lifeguard Position, you will be sent an email to complete your Encounter Test.
-This test is an online situational judgment test.
-After completing and passing your Encounter Test, you will be contacted by Human Resources on scheduling your Pre-Qualification and Interview date.
+Once you have applied for the Ocean Rescue Lifeguard Position, you will be sent an email from Jacksonville Beach Human Resources on your next step.

 Don't see any Lifeguard openings?
 For the latest information regarding future job opportunities as an Ocean Rescue Lifeguard, subscribe to the position's interest card by clicking here.

-Eligibility for the Ocean Rescue Lifeguard Academy is based on the candidate's pre-qualification performance, interview results, past training and experience, and merit.
+Eligibility for the Ocean Rescue Lifeguard Academy will be based on the applicant’s pre-qualification performance, interview results, and previous training and experience.
+Applicants must have passed their pre-qualification tests and their interview in order to be considered for hiring into the Lifeguard Academy.

-The City of Jacksonville Beach Human Resources will notify candidates who are selected to start onboarding with the City of Jacksonville Beach.
+The City of Jacksonville Beach Human Resources will notify applicants selected for hire via email to begin the onboarding process.

-The Lifeguard Training Academy is a rigorous 80-hour course held over four consecutive weekends.
+The Lifeguard Training Academy is a rigorous course held for multiple consecutive weeks.
 At the Academy, Lifeguard Trainees are taught the principles of lifeguarding with an emphasis on ocean dynamics, rescues, first aid, boat operations, and more.

 After completing the Ocean Rescue Lifeguard Training Academy, Lifeguard Trainees will perform Field Training.
 Once a Lifeguard Trainee completes all required Field Training, they will become a certified Ocean Rescue Lifeguard, commonly called a Recurrent Lifeguard, and have the option to work various types of schedules.
 New Recurrent Lifeguards must work a minimum of 100 hours by October of their first year.